Abdullahbdbd/Emergency-Service/readme.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
 Ans:

-getElementById("id") -শুধু একটিমাত্র element ফেরত দেয় (id unique হয়)

-getElementsByClassName("class") - একাধিক element ফেরত দেয়

-querySelector("selector")  প্রথম মিলে যাওয়া element ফেরত দেয়

-querySelectorAll("selector") - সব element ফেরত দেয়
+getElementById("id") - returns only one element (id is unique) getElementsByClassName("class") - returns multiple elements erySelector("selector") returns the first matching element querySelectorAll("selector") - returns all elements

 2. How do you **create and insert a new element into the DOM**?
 Ans:

-প্রথমে document.createElement দিয়ে একটি div তৈরি করতে হবে, তারপর innerText দিয়ে তার ভিতরে text add
- করতে হবে, তারপর appendChild() দিয়ে ওই div টাকে add করতে হবে|যেমন:
+First you need to create a div with document.createElement, then add text inside it with innerText, then add that div with appendChild() | For example:

 let div = document.createElement("div");
 div.innerText = "Hello World";
 document.body.appendChild(div);

 3. What is **Event Bubbling** and how does it work?
 Ans:

-যখন কোনো child element-এ event ঘটে, সেটি parent পর্যন্ত উপরে উঠতে থাকে।
+When an event occurs on a child element, it propagates up to the parent.

-যেমন: button > div > body পর্যন্ত event ছড়ায়।
+For example: the event propagates from button > div > body.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
 Ans:

-Parent element-এ একটাই event listener বসিয়ে, তার child element-এর event গুলো হ্যান্ডেল করা।

-==> Useful কারণ: performance ভালো হয় এবং dynamic element-এ কাজ করে।
+By placing a single event listener on the parent element, it handles the events of its child elements.
+==> Useful because: Performance is better and works on dynamic elements.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
 Ans:

-preventDefault() element-এর default কাজ বন্ধ করে

-stopPropagation() event-কে parent element-এ যেতে বাধা দেয়
+preventDefault() stops the default behavior of the element and stopPropagation() prevents the event from going to the parent element.